Income Statement Accounting

 For example, on January 1, 2009 (grant date), staff may receive options to buy shares in the company for €1.00 per share (strike price) on December 31, 2010 (vesting date) if, at that time, they are still employed by the company and the company share price is greater than €2.00 (performance conditions).
 The share price on January 1, 2009 is €1.50.

 On the grant date, the difference between the exercise price and the market value of the share is $0.50.
 This is referred to as the intrinsic value of the option.
-The options also come with a fair value, which will be higher than the intrinsic value as there is the possible upside of share price increases over the vesting period.
+The options also come with a fair value, which will be higher than the intrinsic value, as it includes the possible increase in share price increases over the vesting period.

 Accounting treatment during the vesting period

-The accounting rules require an expense to be recognized in the income statement equal to the fair value on the grant date of the options granted, spread over the vesting period.
+The accounting rules require an expense to be recognized in the income statement equal to the fair value on the grant date of the options, spread over the vesting period.

 Taking the example above, if the fair value of an option was €1.00 (derived from the option pricing model), then there would be an expense of €0.50 for each of the next two years.
 We treat this as an increase in equity (usually retained earnings) so the overall impact of this cosmetic expense in the income statement is nil on the balance sheet.
 Equity increases from the direct dual effect and decreases when the expense flows through to retained earnings.